 How is quality assessed and managed?

 The key procedures assuring the quality of the activities and outcomes include quality documentation such as quality manuals and process descriptions, audits and evaluations, benchmarking, management reviews and feedback systems.
 These provide the university with information on the quality of its activities and needs for development.
 Quality documentation is briefly explained on this page, while audits, evaluations, benchmarking and management reviews are explained on a page of their own.

+Quality management and issues relating to sustainable development belong to the remit of University Services and, more precisely, Development Services.
 In questions relating to the university's quality work and quality management system, please contact the Quality Coordinator of the University of Eastern Finland.